NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 1. Download the latest release of PAT [here](https://github.com/NREL/OpenStudio-PAT/releases) (not available for Linux).

 ## Workflow Overview
-The typical OpenStudio workflow is shown in the diagram below.
+The typical OpenStudio Application workflow is shown in the diagram below.

 [![Workflow Diagram](img/workflow_diagram.png "Click to view")](img/workflow_diagram.png)